Tim-Liam-Hill/SimpleWebBrowser/README.md

 * Currently the browser runs the HTML parser twice on first startup (not the http request because that is cached) likely due to the first tkinter config event.
 Make sure this doesn't happen when we switch libraries.
 * TODO: nice syntax highlighting for view source.
 * TODO: create new Tag for Script elements and handle them differently.
 Use similar handling for pre and code tags
+* gitignore should ignore pycache

+# BUGS

+* seems like the bottom text of the page gets cut off in some sites
+* HTML parser seems like it is struggling on url https://javascript.info/currying-partials

 # WishList